michaelmorley1/michaelmorley1/README.md

 ![Header](https://i.imgur.com/pZzsMu0.png)

-I'm currently pursuing a Postgraduate Diploma in Cyber Security and Software Development, graduating in 2024.
+My current role is a Senior Business Analyst.
+I am also pursuing a Postgraduate Diploma in Cyber Security and Software Development, which I will complete in 2024.

 <h2>👨‍💻 Cybersecurity Projects:</h2>